Muz32/Predicting-Dementia-with-Machine-Learning/README.md

-# Dementia Prediction with Deep Neural Network Models
+# Dementia Prediction Using Machine Learning Models

 This project is a submission for the Data Analytics Boot Camp, a collaborative educational initiative by Monash University and EdX.